rikingurditta/csc419-complementary-dynamics/entry.md

 ```

 Our derivations above are looking to optimize $\mathbf u^c$ so that $\mathbf J^T \mathbf M \mathbf u^c = \mathbf 0$.
 Intuitively, this ensures that $-\mathbf u^c$ does not correspond to any rig transformation, so $\mathbf u^c$ does not undo any of the artist's work.

-- parameters of rig are affine transformations of "bones"
-- rig function is weighted average of bone transformations
-  - maybe have a picture of this
-- rig jacobian is derivative of mapping from bone transformations to vertex displacements
-- physical interpretation of $\mathbf J^T \mathbf M \mathbf u^c = \mathbf 0$:
-  - modifying rig parameters, aka coming up with affine transformations of bones, could not produce any part of $\mathbf u^c$ (or $\mathbf u^c$)
-  - thus $\mathbf u^c$ cannot be undoing any transformation that the artist produced

 ## Conclusion